Money Tree Leaning or Falling Over? 5 Causes & Easy Fix

 - Root-bound plant

 Even intense sunlight can cause leaning in your money tree.
-This happens if you place your money tree under direct and harsh sunlight, damaging the leaves and stem, making them weak.
+This happens if you place your money tree under direct and harsh sunlight, damaging the leaves and stems and weakening them.

-As the money tree becomes weak, it loses the energy to hold itself and its leaves, due to which the leaves fall off, and the plant leans.
+As the money tree becomes weak, it loses the energy to hold itself and its leaves, which causes the leaves to fall off and the plant to lean.

 Overwatering is a severe problem in plants that can lead to numerous issues, including the leaning of the plant.

-Overwatering causes root rot that damages the roots of the plant, due to which it is unable to absorb any water or nutrients.
+Overwatering causes root rot that damages the roots of the plant, making it unable to absorb any water or nutrients.
 Thus, the plant becomes weak and starts leaning.

 Although underwatering is not as damaging as overwatering, plants cannot withstand it for an extended period.
-An underwatered money tree becomes weak due to a lack of water and, therefore, starts leaning.
+An underwatered money tree becomes weak due to a lack of water and starts leaning.

 Also Read: How Much Light Does A Money Tree Need?
 (Money Tree Light Requirements)